thatGuyAnes/anes.notes.io/docs/log/02-day-two.md

 Not much coding for this session, worked on setting up my notes.

-Deployed my notes.
-First I used netlify but then I wanted to try out GitHub pages.
+- Deployed my notes. _First I used netlify but then I wanted to try out GitHub pages_.
 Now I have a live version that I can share with the world.

-Did some cleanup to my vim config.
+- Did some cleanup to my vim config.

 ### Thoughts